PriestTomb/logstash-output-rocketmq/README.md

 ## Change Log

+#### [v0.1.5] 2019-04-16

+* adds a configuration option `use_vip_channel`, which means if use Rocketmq's vip channel, otherwise, when the server does not open vip channel, the client with this configuration enabled by default will have an exception of `connect to <xxx:10909> failed`

 #### [v0.1.4] 2019-03-12

-* add and mod configurations, the `topic`,`tag`,`key`,`body` attributes of the Message object can be formatted, for an example of formatting, you can refer to [Logstash configuration file example and description](https://github.com/PriestTomb/logstash-output-rocketmq/blob/master/example/README.md) (sorry, this document is only available in Chinese)
+* adds and modified configurations, the `topic`,`tag`,`key`,`body` attributes of the Message object can be formatted, for an example of formatting, you can refer to [Logstash configuration file example and description](https://github.com/PriestTomb/logstash-output-rocketmq/blob/master/example/README.md) (sorry, this document is only available in Chinese)

 #### [v0.1.3] 2019-02-23

-* add codec plugin, method `multi_receive` is modified into method `multi_receive_encoded`, so that the rocketmq plugin can configure the codec plugin to formatting the received event.
+* adds codec plugin, method `multi_receive` is modified into method `multi_receive_encoded`, so that the rocketmq plugin can configure the codec plugin to formatting the received event.

 * fixes a bug about `RangeError: too big for byte` error occurs when Ruby's byte array is converted to Java's byte array.(This bug is currently known when there is Chinese in the event.)